AnthonyAstige/ctrlhjkl.vim/README.md

 * Smart detection so don't need to bind `<esc>...i` when in insert mode
 	* Will reduce command namespace too?
 * Make work with prefix counts like `10<c-j>` moves 10 windows/buffers down
-* Decide if keep mapping in insert mode
-	* "Insert mode mappings for navigation?
-This seems like it goes against the "Vim Way"." - [princker](https://www.reddit.com/r/vim/comments/6lnwty/creating_plugin_for_navigating_windowsbufferstabs/)
 * Abstract Move functions as just wrapper of Go functions, functional programming in vimscript?
 	* When done with this, document how users can make use of <Plug> settings, hopefully just 4 maps